 Display your favourite art and photography pieces

-This is an obvious but easy way to add your personal stamp into your rental home.
-You can display your favourite selection of photos and art on any counter tops, side tables, and shelving units for an instant personal touch to your home.
+This is an obvious but easy way to add your personal stamp to your rental home.
+You can display your favourite selection of photos and art on any countertops, side tables, and shelving units for an instant personal touch to your home.

 Worried about damaging the walls with any hangings?
 There are plenty of ways around this.
 You can get picture hooks with adhesives that can be removed easily, and special tape or Blu Tac that doesn’t leave a trace.

 Remember, art pieces don’t have to break the bank.
 You can easily find affordable prints of your favourite pieces at local markets and online.
 Frame and display with pride.

 This one may require a little bit of creativity to put together, but can add both space and style to your home at once.
 By adding a shelving unit such as a bookcase or a standing shelf that doesn’t attach to the wall, you can display your favourite photos, books and plants to the world.
 It’s also a good way to add extra storage space if your rental home doesn’t come with much.

 DIY skills not totally up to scratch?
 Find London handyman services to help you bring your shelving vision to life.

 Your lighting choices can pretty much transform the atmosphere of any room in your home.
 No matter how well you style your room, it’s the lighting that really brings it to life.
 Most rental homes are equipped with overhead ceiling lights only, and they don’t really make a home feel warm and inviting.

 It may just be a case of switching up the light shades or bulbs, or you could invest in a couple of great tables and floor lamps to change the ambience of your home.
 Remember, these are investments you can take to your next home.

 Draw attention to specific spaces or art pieces with accent lightings such as table lamps and in-shelf lighting.